Ye Jianying

-Ye Jianying (叶剑英 (葉劍英); 28 April 1897 – 22 October 1986) was a Chinese Communist revolutionary leader and politician, one of the founding Ten Marshals of the People's Republic of China.
-He was the top military leader in the 1976 coup that overthrew the Gang of Four and ended the Cultural Revolution, and was the key supporter of Deng Xiaoping in his power struggle with Hua Guofeng.
-After Deng ascended power, in his capacity as Chairman of the Standing Committee of the National People's Congress, Ye served as China's head of state during the period from 1978 to 1983.
+Ye Jianying (叶剑英 (葉劍英); 28 April 1897 – 22 October 1986) was a Chinese Communist revolutionary leader and politician, one of the Ten Marshals of the People's Republic of China.
+He was the top military leader in the 1976 coup that overthrew the Gang of Four and ended the Cultural Revolution, and was the key supporter of Deng Xiaoping in his power struggle with Hua Guofeng between 1978 and 1981, which ended in Hua fading into political obscurity.
+In his capacity as Chairman of the Standing Committee of the National People's Congress, Ye served as China's head of state from 1978 until 1983.

 Life

-Born Ye Yiwei (叶宜伟) into a wealthy Christian Hakka merchant family in an old rural village at Jiaying county (modern-day renamed as Meixian District), his courtesy name was Cangbai (滄白) and most of Ye Jianying's siblings died before being adults due to severe illness.
+Born Ye Yiwei (叶宜伟) into a wealthy Christian Hakka merchant family in an old rural village at Jiaying county, renamed as the Meixian District, Meizhou, Guangdong, in the modern day.
+His courtesy name was Cangbai (滄白) and most of Ye Jianying's siblings died before being adults due to severe illness.

 After graduation from the Yunnan Military Academy in 1919, he joined the Kuomintang (KMT).
-He taught at the Whampoa Military Academy, and in 1927 joined the Communist Party.
+He taught at the Whampoa Military Academy, and in 1927 joined the Chinese Communist Party.

 That year, he participated in the failed Nanchang Uprising and was forced to flee to Hong Kong with two other uprising leaders, Zhou Enlai and Ye Ting (no relation), with only a pair of handguns to share between them.
 Shortly after, he faithfully carried out his assigned duties during the Guangzhou Uprising, although he had been opposed to it; upon this uprising's failure he was once again obliged to flee to Hong Kong with Ye Ting and Nie Rongzhen.
 However, Ye was far more fortunate than Ye Ting, who was made a scapegoat for the Comintern's failures and forced into exile.
 Ye was not blamed, and subsequently studied military science in Moscow.